What Is GitHub — From What It Is to How to Use It

-The world of programming is surprisingly wide and wide, and thanks to the advancement of technology and the great use of computer science in other fields, it is not surprising that many problems in various fields can be solved by coding and building the required software. solved.
-However, the question that arises is “what is the best way to present and present a programming and software development project”.GitHub
+The world of programming is surprisingly wide, and thanks to the advancement of technology and the widespread use of computer science in other fields, many problems across various fields can be solved through coding and building the required software.
+However, the question arises, “What is the best way to present a programming and software Development project?”

-Unlike other fields, presenting a research paper or blog post may not be enough to describe the activities that took place in the programming process of a project, as well as the features of the developed program.
+Unlike other fields, presenting a research paper or blog post may not be sufficient to describe the activities that occurred during a project’s programming process and the features of the developed program.
 Therefore, there is a need for a more advanced tool for version management and project organization.

-In response to the question, “What is GitHub”, we can briefly say that “Github” is a version control system.
-We will explore the concept of “Version Control System” as well as other related issues.
+In response to the question, “What is GitHub?”
+We can briefly say that “GitHub” is a version control system.
+We will explore the concept of a version Control System as well as other related issues.

 What are the prerequisites for learning GitHub?

-In this section, we have reviewed some introductory concepts and topics related to GitHub, including the concept of “Version Control Systems”, which will provide you with useful information.
+In this section, we have reviewed some introductory concepts and topics related to GitHub, including the “Version Control Systems” concept, which will provide you with helpful information.

 What is a version control system?

-“Version control”, also known as “source control”, is used to maintain multiple versions of the source code.
-In other words, this system is used to track the changes that have been made to the source code over time.
+“Version control,” also known as “source control,” is used to maintain multiple versions of the source code.
+In other words, this system tracks the changes made to the source code over time.

-The application of the version control system is not limited to this, and the possibility of programmers’ participation and cooperation with each other, deployment of source code from local computers to “Staging Servers”, then to “Testing Servers” and finally to “Environment” provides “production”.
-The version control system is an integrated tool that allows us to deploy our code in the cloud.
+The application of the version control System is not limited to this, and the possibility of programmers’ participation and cooperation with each other, as well as the deployment of source code from local computers to “Staging Servers”, then to “Testing Servers”, and finally to “Environment” for “production”.
+The version control System is an integrated tool that allows us to deploy our code in the cloud.

 It should be noted that “staging” servers are used to safely test applications in an environment similar to the production environment and help to discover software problems before the product is released.

-What are the applications of version control system?
+What are the applications of the version control system?

-“Version control” provides features to the programmer that make the software development process easier.
-In the following, we have listed these items.
+“Version control” provides features to the programmer that make the software Development process easier.
+We have listed these items below:

 Backup: As the project progresses, we save the work done.

-Record keeping: We compare the current version of the project with a desired version (that we have already made).
+Record keeping: We compare the project’s current version with a desired version (that we have already made).

-View changes: We follow the changes that have occurred in the project accurately and line by line.
+View changes: We accurately track changes in the project, line by line.

-Collaboration: “Version control” allows multiple users to contribute and collaborate on a specific project at the same time, and this is done by avoiding possible interferences, such as accidentally overwriting the work of one user over the work of another user.
+Collaboration: “Version control” allows multiple users to contribute to and collaborate on a specific project simultaneously, avoiding potential interference, such as accidentally overwriting one user’s work with another user’s.

-What are the advantages of version control system?
+What are the advantages of a version control system?

 No data is lost.
 The way data is stored in Git is that it never gets lost.

 It’s easy to go back to any part of an existing history.
-Git stores a history of changes and allows the user to revert to a desired version.
+Git stores a history of changes and allows users to revert to a desired version.

 It makes it easier to avoid rewriting.
-Git will automatically notify you when your work conflicts with another work.
+Git will automatically notify you when your work conflicts with another job.

 Changing the dimensions of work has become easy.
-Git makes project scaling easier by synchronizing what teams have done.
+Git makes project scaling easier by synchronizing work across teams.

 Who uses version control?